jfbrennan/blog/README.md

 <uitk-row>...</uitk-row>
 <uitk-icon></uitk-icon>
 ```
-No doubt you’ve noticed two differences here compared to current UITK: prefixed tag names and no classes.
+No doubt you’ve noticed two differences here compared to current UITK:
+prefixed tag names and no classes

 Prefixed tags are required for WebComponents, but not custom tags.
 We’re going to follow this rule anyway because it’s a good practice and will make it possible for a custom tag to grow up and become a real WebComponent while still remaining backwards-compatible, and the prefix stands out nicely when looking at code, “That’s clearly a UITK component right there!”